HappyFunCorp/happy_seed/README.md

 # HappySeed

 This project rocks and uses MIT-LICENSE.
+Documentation at the [website](http://seed.happyfuncorp.com/)

 ## What is it?